Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 S. LF Forward

 S. RF forward, start lowering LH.
-Turn left hand over, so my hand
+Turn left hand over, so my hand is under hers

 Q. LF forward, release closed hold